Gurmeet Singh Dhinsa

 Gurmeet Singh Dhinsa (born c.
-1962) is an Indian-American Sikh former gas station magnate, who was convicted of racketeering and multiple murders.
+1962) is an Australian-American Sikh former gas station magnate, who was convicted of racketeering and multiple murders.
 In an attempt to corner the local market on gas stations, Dhinsa defrauded customers, evaded taxes, committed at least two murders, and is believed to have ordered eight others.
 He is serving a sentence of life imprisonment without the possibility of release in a federal prison.